 The programme also includes a range of assessments, such as placements to support GPs on their journey to NHS general practice.

 The assessments can be tailored to fit around needs and personal commitments.
-Further information can be found on the Self-Assessment for the IIP page.

 Further information regarding help with funding can be found on our financial support and funding page.